 Version 3.0 update.
 Version 3.0 adds a number of new keywords and functionality.
-A complete list of functions can be found on eda.org under /pub/ibis/birds/birds/birddir.txt showing the approved Buffer Issue Resolution Documents (BIRDs) that have been approved for Version 3.0.
+A complete list of functions can be found on eda.org under /pub/ibis/birds/birds/birddir.txt showing the approved Buffer Issue Resolution Documents (BIRDs) that have been approved for Some changes are documented in 10 BIRDS: